Welcome to Reception!

 Wednesday 13th September children are full time.

-Through our school RE programme 'The Way the Truth and the Life' the children will be covering the topic 'God's World' which also fits in with our topic on Spring.
-We will be talking about how Jesus came back to life and appeared to his friends.
+Through our school RE programme 'The Way the Truth and the Life' the children will be covering the topic 'God's Family' where we will be talking about Mary and the birth of Jesus.

 The children need to bring their reading folders into school every day.
 Each child has a set day when their reading book is changed. this is written on the front of their reading diary and it is displayed on the class window.
 Children have a sound book with a new sound in every day.
 We will assess the sound books weekly.
 The children will be given additional homework on a Friday.
 This may be additional phonic work, number work or something linked to our topic.